Toward a Theory of Phase Transitions in Quantum Control Landscapes: Critical behavior at the quantum speed limit

-We can compute an approximate parametrization of the optimal level set by truncating the infidelity expansion to second order: the intersection between the truncated infidelity expansion and the zero-infidelity hyperplane $I_T[s]{=}0$ reads, after completing the squares:
+We obtain an approximate parametrization of the optimal level set $\{s:I(T)[s]{=}0\}$ around $s_0$ by truncating the infidelity expansion in Eq.~\eqref{eq:infidelity-expansion-t} to a given order, and consider the analytical continuation of the scaling in Eqs.~\eqref{eq:scalings-lambda}, \eqref{eq:scalings-rest}, for $\Delta T\to0^+$.